“Four plus” BA/BS – MA program

 5. During the Senior year, students must enroll in MAT 401 (Capstone in Mathematics).
 For 4+2 students, research for the capstone will be conducted under supervision of an advisor from the Graduate Faculty, with the idea that it will lead into a Master’s thesis.

 6. In January of the Senior year, provisionally admitted students must formally apply for admission to the graduate program through the Graduate School (including payment of the application fee).
 Submission of GRE scores is optional for such students, but students wishing to be considered for assistantships should be aware that they will be compared with applicants for whom GRE scores are required.
+(Note: As of 2021, we are not requiring GRE scores for any applicants to the program.)

 8. Upon matriculating into the graduate program, the existing MA program requirements will apply.